wp-plugins/firefox-os-bookmark/readme.txt

 = 1.0.1 =
 * Better readme
+* Added link to the example app in the Firefox Marketplace (yes now are approved!)
-* Fix for not include the plugin file by other script
+* [Fix] Not include the plugin file by other scripts
+* [Enhancement] New code for insert the target attribute on extern links

 = 1.0 =
 * First Release